gleitz/.emacs.d/README.md

 * `M-x atomic-chrome-start-server` and then use GhostText to edit with Emacs
 * `M-x find-file-literally` to open without any modes (good for long files)
 * `C-u C-x =` unicode descriptor for character at poiny

+### Copilot

+When installing copilot, fund where the lang server installs the `agent.js` (/Users/gleitz/.emacs.d/.cache/copilot) and change `.stop` to have three newlines.

 ### Useful Packages
 * git-link